redips/Stack/docs/grid/custom_bulk_action.md

 ```
 {% endcode %}

-From now on you can use your new bulk action type in the grid
+From now on, you can use your new bulk action type in the grid configuration!
-configuration!

 Let's assume that you already have a route for exporting by injecting
-ids, then you can configure the grid action:
+ids.
+Now, you can configure the grid action:

-<details open><summary>Yaml</summary>
+{% tabs %}
+{% tab title="YAML" %}
 {% code title="config/packages/sylius_grid.yaml" lineNumbers="true" %}
 ```yaml
 sylius_grid: